mohangk/goodroot.ca/content/post/2015-03-15-the-hacker-who-drank-ayahuasca.md

 They laugh because they know my soul is going to be back within my body soon and the prior question is an indication that my two-eyed humanity is taking hold again.
 Yet they stay with me for an eternity.

 Capable of nothing but love, they accompany every thought back into my mind as I slowly come to grips with who I am… where I am… what I am... and I understand that my soul has returned and whatever existed in its place has been released to pure love and everything is different.
-I was sick yet I am no longer as the shamans and their allies gave me their medicine and now I feel whole again.
+I was sick, yet I am no longer as the shamans and their allies gave me their medicine.
+And now I feel whole again.